trevorwagner/trevorwagner.dev/_static/posts/design-overview-reusable-mock-api-via-express-and-http-server.md

 });
 </code></pre>

-…then you attach the route to Express, using `app.use()` like this:
+...then you attach the route to Express, using `app.use()` like this:

 <pre><code class="language-javascript">
 const app = express();